sujith-eag/personal-site/content/docs/os/c01_introduction/1_5_os_operations.md

 - **User Mode (1)**: The mode in which user applications run.
 - **Kernel Mode (0)**: The privileged mode in which the OS operates and can execute sensitive instructions.

 A **mode bit** is added to the CPU to indicate the current mode of operation.
 This dual-mode operation helps protect the OS by restricting certain instructions, called **privileged instructions**, to **Kernel Mode**.
-These privileged instructions may include tasks like I/O control, interrupt management, and timer management.

 {{< callout note >}}
 **Examples of privileged instructions**: